ucsb-cs148/w25/_lab/lab05.md

   * Celebration of our progress
   * You get points from today's activities to finish up the [lab04 deliverables](https://ucsb-cs148.github.io/w24/lab/lab04/)

-* Lab05: Over the following week you will continue MVP peer evaluation on Tuesday, work on continued functionality development, and do some unit testing towards test-based design!
+* Lab05: Over the following week you will practice Continuous Integration and Continuous Delivery, considering your MVP peer evaluation feedback, work on continued functionality development, practice some unit testing towards test-based design, and experiment with AI-supported development!
 * Don't forget Sprint Review and Sprint Planning Meetings

 * Next week (Lab06), we'll hold the Second Retrospective (the MVP release is a great opportunity to review the next steps)